pinobatch/pently/docs/usage.md

 Turn this off to force a sound effect to silence notes on the same channel for its entire duration.

+If `PENTLY_USE_TRIANGLE_DUTY_FIX` is enabled, the triangle channel behaves correctly no matter the timbre of the instrument or sound effect played on it.
+Otherwise, an instrument or sound effect with timbre 0 or 1 will end prematurely.
+To save about 10 bytes, a program can disable this sanity check and ensure all instruments and sound effects on triangle use timbre 2 or 3.

 If `PENTLY_USE_NSF_SOUND_FX` is enabled, drums and other sound effects are placed after music in the NSF's song order.